jjti/personal-site/content/blog/2017-10-18-This-Website/index.md

 and sort on the date field.
 This worked, I made the first round of the site, and posted it to an S3 bucket.

-To me, the only interesting this about the S3 pipeline was using AWS-cli for syncing.
+To me, the only interesting this about the S3 pipeline was using aws-cli for syncing.
 My sync file is, in its entirety, the following:
 ```javascript
 "use strict";